al-amin/linux-and-mac-command-line-cheat-sheet/README.md

 ## Installing a root/CA Certificate in ubuntu

 Given a CA certificate file `alamin.crt`, follow these steps to install it on Ubuntu:
-1.  optional] Create a directory for extra CA certificates in `/usr/share/ca-certificates`:
+1.  [ Optional ] Create a directory for extra CA certificates in `/usr/share/ca-certificates`:

   `sudo mkdir /usr/share/ca-certificates/extra`